-The handful of countries still welcoming US tourists
+Find out which countries are welcoming US tourists back

 Alex Rosen / CNN

-Welcoming visitors since July 1, Bermuda requires each inbound passenger (regardless of age) to apply for travel authorization, at the cost of $75 per adult and $30 for flight crew and children aged nine and under.
+Bermuda requires each inbound passenger (regardless of age) to apply for travel authorization, at the cost of $75 per adult and $30 for flight crew and children 9 and younger.
 Visitors who do not have a negative Covid-19 PCR test result will not be given authorization to travel to Bermuda.

-Upon arrival, passengers must present the pre-departure negative test results, submit to an additional Covid-19 test and quarantine in their accommodation until the results are ready, which takes between six and eight hours.
+Upon arrival, passengers must present the pre-departure negative test results and submit to an additional Covid-19 test and quarantine until the results are ready.
+More tests are required on days 4, 8 and 14 of your visit.
+Be sure you read and understand all the requirements before you go.

-Additional testing is required after day three, seven and 14, depending on the length of stay, at various testing sites around the island.

 Cambodia

-Note: Editor's Note — CNN Travel updates this article periodically.
-It was last updated in its entirety on October 16.
-UPDATE: Visitors to these sun-kissed islands must request an online health visa before travel.
-You must then upload and later present a negative Covid-19 RT-PCR test result no more than five days before travel.